Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

 The Berger Action Fund (formerly Wyss Action Fund) is a left-of-center lobbying nonprofit and the advocacy arm of the Wyss Foundation, the grantmaking foundation funded by Swiss billionaire and liberal mega-donor Hansjorg Wyss.
-1 The fund has been criticized by the New York Times for funding the $731 million “dark money” activist network managed by Arabella Advisors, a left-of-center consultancy in Washington, DC.
+1 The fund has been criticized by the New York Times for funding the multibillion-dollar “dark money” activist network managed by Arabella Advisors, a left-of-center consultancy in Washington, DC.
 2

 Background